quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ## Dark and bordered

 If you want a calendar to display dark mode, then set the `dark` property.
-As well, if you want a calendar to have a border, then set the `bordered` property.
+If you want a calendar to have a border, then set the `bordered` property.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |